 When you’re applying pressure with your inside leg, it’s intuitive to use your lower leg and your heel because that’s what usually we’re taught to use when we’re starting to ride and trying to move the horse forwards.

-When you’re keeping a horse in flexion and pushing his whole body outwards, you want to actually use a different part of your leg.
+When you’re keeping a horse in neck flexion and pushing his whole body outwards, you want to actually use a different part of your leg.
 You want to use your inside upper thigh.

 When you have your feet in the stirrups, in order to point your toes directly forwards, you actually need to internally rotate slightly at the hip because your knees and hips are bent so if you kept your hips neutral, you would end up with your toes rotated outwards.